lschwenke/SaliencyMapsAreEncoder/README.md

 # SaliencyMapsAreEncoder
-This is the experiment code for the paper "Saliency Maps Are Encoder: Analysing Logical Relations Towards Interpretation".
+This is the experiment code for the paper "Saliency Maps Are Encoders: Analysing Logical Relations Towards Interpretation".
 It contains the logical dataset-framework ANDOR and uses multiple Saliency Methods to verify different metrics.

 ## ANDOR